Nfratt/Project-1/README.md

 Use: looking for ideas for a date night?
 Don't know what to do with your new Tinder date?
 One stop location for weather,restaurants and events.

 Group members:
-Alexis Chisolm
+Alexis Chisolm,
-Nick Frattaroli
+Nick Frattaroli,
-Rachael Clark
+Rachael Clark,
-Zachary Cohen
+Zachary Cohen,
 Looks up date time and location
 Tells the user the local weather
 Shows the user restraunts in the area